trdischat/ora-syntax/README.md

 ### Hover Preview

-Display the full command syntax with parameters, explanation, and example usage for a ORA transform by hovering over it.
+Display the full command syntax for an ORA transform, complete with parameters, explanation, and example usage, by hovering over the name of the transform in the editor.

 ![Hover Information](./images/hover.png)

+### Examples

+Sample templates used for testing the extension are available in the the [GitHub repository](https://github.com/trdischat/ora-syntax/tree/master/samples).

 ## Configuration